Are peanuts safe for dogs?

 With ‘dogs and nuts’ being one of the most searched keywords on the Internet, it is obvious that pet owners are not sure whether it is safe or not to feed their dogs peanuts.
 Are peanuts safe for dogs?

 Well, there is something dog owners need to know.
 The good news is that your dog can eat peanuts, as long as they are not salted.
 However, this doesn’t mean all nuts are safe for dogs; there are some nuts which can cause havoc to the health of your dog.
 Black almonds, macadamia nuts, and pistachios are among nuts which can be dangerous for your dog.

 One thing should be noted here; peanuts are rich in fat.
 For dogs, it is hard to digest fat as compared to humans.
-Very high quantities of peanuts can cause diarrhea, vomiting and stomach upset in dogs.
+Very high quantities of peanuts can cause diarrhea, vomiting, and stomach upset in dogs.
 Also, consumption of too much fat by dogs leads to pancreatitis, a condition in which inflammation develops in the pancreas of dogs.
 If you are thinking of introducing peanut butter into your dog’s diet, do so in limited quantity.

 What to look for when feeding peanuts to dogs

 When you are feeding human food to dogs, there are certain precautions you need to take.
 The first important thing which should be taken into consideration is that some dogs may be allergic to peanuts.
-Feeding peanuts to dogs may result in skin rashes, itching, swelling of the throat, etc. If you are buying raw peanuts, make sure they are stored at a cool and dry place, as there may be chances of Aspergillus flavus fungus in wet peanuts.
+Feeding peanuts to dogs may result in skin rashes, itching, swelling of the throat, etc. If you are buying raw peanuts, make sure they are stored in a cool and dry place, as there may be chances of Aspergillus flavus fungus in wet peanuts.